kurt-krueckeberg/open-fda-device-events/sphinx/query-parameters.md

 - "Maximum Strength Mucinex Sinus-Max Severe Congestion and Pain and Mucinex Nightshift Sinus"
 - "Mucinex-Sinus Max Severe Congestion and Pain Clear and Cool and Mucinex Nightshift Sinus Clear and Cool"

-Another example is:
+The query

 <https://api.fda.gov/drug/ndc.json?search=pharm_class:Decreased&limit=10>

-Any occurance of "Decrease" in `pharm_class` is searched for.
+searches for any occurance of "Decrease" in `pharm_class`.
 Thus "Decreased Respiratory Secretion Viscosity [PE]",  "Decreased Prostaglandin Production [PE]", and "Decreased Platelet Aggregation [PE]" will all be found.

 ### Searching fields with the  `.exact` suffix